What kid doesn't LOVE playing with bouncy balls?

 At that point, take out the mixture into your hand

-and knead it in a circular pattern to form your ball.
+and quickly knead it in a circular pattern to form your ball.

 It starts out as a sticky, gooey mess

-but it quickly starts to solidify so mold it quickly.
+but it quickly starts to solidify so you must mold it quickly.

 Once your ball has hardened - go ahead and bounce it!